-- Formative tasks that enable the development of critical thinking and problem-solving - Opportunities to apply these skills to real-world problems - Synoptic assessments that explore the relationship between disciplines within the programme and wider issues of sustainability - Activities that encourage affective learning in the domains of values, attitudes and behaviours.

-One of the exciting aspects of interdisciplinary learning is the opportunity for students to work outside of their discipline or specialisation (for example their first degree, or area of professional expertise).
-To support students to ensure that they benefit from truly interdisciplinary study in the area of sustainability, the Programme Leader, and PAT will support the student to select modules with teaching methods and assessment practices across the faculties that are consistent and coherent.
-These meetings will occur during both first and second semesters to ensure students are supported throughout their degree programme.
+- · Formative tasks that enable the development of critical thinking and problem-solving - Opportunities to apply these skills to real-world problems - · Synoptic assessments that explore the relationship between disciplines within the programme and wider issues of sustainability - Activities that encourage effective learning in the domains of values, attitudes and behaviours.
+One of the exciting aspects of interdisciplinary learning is the opportunity for you to work outside of your discipline or specialisation (for example your first degree, or area of professional expertise).
+To support you to ensure that you benefit from truly interdisciplinary study in the area of sustainability, the Programme Leader, and Personal Academic Tutor (PAT) will support you to select modules with teaching methods and assessment practices across the faculties that are consistent and coherent.
+These meetings will occur during both first and second semesters to ensure you are supported throughout your degree programme.